jsloop42/dreamlisp/README.md

 #### doall/1

-Applies the function associated with the lazy sequence to the next element if present as required to realise the elements in the sequence.
+Applies the function associated with the lazy sequence to the next element if present as required to realize the elements in the sequence.

 ```
 λ user> (doall (map (fn (x) (+ x 3)) [1 2 3]))